alanmulhall/shows/README.md

 ## Shows Endpoint
 A small service which transforms a provided JSON.
+The app is built using Ruby/Sinatra.
+When the Github repo is updated, a Travis CI build is set off, if his completes the app is auto deployed to Heroku.

 #### Prerequists
 1. Ruby 2.3.0